Félix Pyat: Biography

-He was born in Vierzon (Cher), the son of a Legitimist lawyer.
-Called to the bar in Paris in 1831, he threw his whole energies into journalism.
-The violent personal attacks in a pamphlet entitled Marie-Joseph Chénier et le prince des critiques (1844), in reply to Jules Janin, brought him six months' sojourn in the Sainte-Pélagie prison, in the cell just vacated by Lamennais.
+He was born in Vierzon (Cher), to an upper middle-class family.
+His father had been a priest before the French Revolution, later secularizing, marrying, and becoming a lawyer and political Legitimist.
+Pyat passed the Paris bar in 1831, but never practiced law instead throwing his whole energies into journalism.

+During the 1830s and 1840s Pyat enjoyed success as a journalist, critic and playwright helped along by writers such as Jules Janin, Henri LaTouche, and George Sand.
+In politics Pyat's work took on an increasing anti-monarchist and pro-socialist, and romantic stance.
+Important influences were Victor Hugo and Eugène Sue.
+The violent personal attacks in a pamphlet entitled Marie-Joseph Chénier et le prince des critiques (1844), in reply to Jules Janin led the later to successfully sue him for libel earning Pyat a six months' sojourn in the Sainte-Pélagie prison, in the cell just vacated by Lamennais, along with being considered a minor political "martyr" of the July Monarchy.
 In 1846 he edited the collected works of Claude Tillier in four volumes and wrote a detailed introduction to Tillier's biography and work.
+His most successful work was "Chiffonier de Paris" in 1847.

+1848 Revolution

 He worked with other dramatists in a long series of plays, with an interval of six years on the National, until the revolution of 1848.
 George Sand, whom he had introduced in 1830 to the staff of Le Figaro, now asked Ledru-Rollin to make him commissary-general of the Cher.
 After three months' tenure of this office he was elected by the Cher department to the constituent assembly, where he voted with the Mountain, and brought forward the celebrated motion for the abolition of the presidential office.

 About this time he fought a duel with Proudhon, who had called him the aristocrat of democracy.
 He joined Ledru-Rollin in the attempted insurrection of 13 June 1849, after which he sought refuge in Switzerland, Belgium, and finally in England, where he became involved with the irregular masonic organisation, La Grande Loge des Philadelphes.
 For having glorified regicide after Orsini's attempt on the life of Napoleon III he was brought before an English court, but acquitted, and the general amnesty of 1869 permitted his return to France.
 However, further outbursts against the authorities, followed by prosecution, compelled him to return to England.